kerryknight/GPT4_TradeIndicator/README.md

-# OptionAlpha Webhook Integration with OpenAI GPT
+# Option Alpha Webhook Integration with OpenAI GPT

 This script serves as a webhook for an Option Alpha trading bot.
-It uses OpenAI's GPT API to analyze major world events and determine if the market conditions are favorable for trading.
+It uses OpenAI's GPT API to analyze major world events and determine if market conditions are favorable for trading.
 Designed for use with an iron condor trading strategy, the script triggers either a "Trade" or "No Trade" action based on the predicted market stability, pausing trades if volatility is expected.

 ## Features

 - **World Event Analysis**: Queries OpenAI’s GPT-4 model for recent significant world events and assesses their potential impact on the S&P 500 (SPX).
 - **Automated Trade Control**: Decides to either enable or pause trading based on potential market volatility.
-- **Secure API Key Handling**: Retrieves the OpenAI API key from a secure file location to avoid hardcoding sensitive information in the script.
+- **Secure API Key and URL Handling**: Retrieves the OpenAI API key and Option Alpha webhook URLs from secure files stored outside the codebase.

 ## Setup